Continuing Education Activity

 Pearls and Other Issues

-- Gastric perforation is rare today because of availability of PPI.
+- Gastric perforation is rare today because of the availability of PPIs.

 - Iatrogenic and trauma account for most gastric perforations today.